 - Hold and repeat.

-- Pull: make a fist and point your thumb up
+- Make a fist and point your thumb up.

-- This time, use your free hand to gently push the thumb forward.
-Again, the key is to create resistance with your thumb and hand muscles to try and keep your thumb pointing up toward the ceiling.
+- Create resistance with your thumb and hand muscles to try and keep your thumb pointing up toward the ceiling.

 - Hold and repeat.